Delegates can choose one session from each group of breakout sessions A, B and C.

 - Hear examples of how other primary schools have successfully worked with secondary schools

-An essential part of creating an inclusive environment is developing a curriculum that incorporates LGBT issues, taking things beyond PHSE to make young people feel included throughout their school lives.
+An essential part of creating an inclusive environment is developing a curriculum and having resources that incorporates LGBT issues, taking things beyond PHSE to make young people feel included throughout their school lives.
 This interactive session will provide you with the tools to empower all subject staff to embed LGBT inclusion in their lessons with quick and easy ideas to implement, best practice examples from leading schools and the opportunity to develop your strategy.

 - Hear best practice examples of how to talk about LGBT themes and related ideas to include across the curriculum